contentful/forma-36/README.md

 ## Commits & releases

 Use `yarn commit`.
 This uses the [Commitzen](https://github.com/commitizen/cz-cli) CLI to create a conventional commit message based on your changes.
-CI is setup to release all new commits on the master branch.
+CI is setup to release all new commits on the main branch.

 ## Testing with your own project locally